Vine (service): Features

 Vine enabled users to record short video clips up to six seconds long while recording through its in-app camera.
 The camera would record only while the screen was being touched, enabling users to edit on the fly or create stop motion effects.
 Additional features were added to the app in July 2013; these included grid and ghost image tools for the camera, curated channels (including themed areas and trending topics/users), the ability to "revine" (share again, similar to Twitter's "retweet") videos on a personal stream, and protected posts.

 In August 2015, Vine introduced Vine Music, whose "Snap to Beat" feature creates perfect infinite music loops.
 In June 2016, Vine announced that it was experimenting with letting users attach video clips up to 140 seconds.

 Vine Kids

 In January 2015, Vine launched Vine Kids, an app for iOS that was designed specifically for children aged 7 to 12.
 It was designed by a group of Vine employees in order to try to create a safer space for younger users to eventually watch content which was deemed appropriate for children.
-Every video posted to the app was selected by Vine employees to ensure their safety.
+Every video posted to the app was selected by Vine employees to ensure safety.

 Vine's Head of Communication and Marketing, Carolyn Penner, noting the features of the app, told CNN that "children can always swipe back and forth on the mobile screen to find new videos, and they can also tap on the screen to produce some sound effects".